Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 *Realistic Assessment*:
 - Distinguish between impressive performance and genuine intelligence
-- Recognize limitations alongside capabilities
+- Recognise limitations alongside capabilities
-- Resist both utopian and dystopian framings in favor of careful analysis
+- Resist both utopian and dystopian framings in favour of careful analysis

 *Critical Literacy*:
 - Understand how AI systems actually work at a basic level
-- Recognize when AI outputs may be unreliable or harmful
+- Recognise when AI outputs may be unreliable or harmful
 - Ask questions about who builds AI, for what purposes, and with what oversight

 *Democratic Participation*:
 - Demand voice in decisions about AI deployment that affects communities
-- Support policies that prioritize public benefit over corporate profit
+- Support policies that prioritise public benefit over corporate profit
 - Engage with ethical questions about AI's role in society

 *Nuanced Framing*:
 - Move beyond "will AI destroy humanity" or "will AI solve everything"
-- Recognize that AI is neither neutral tool nor autonomous agent--it's shaped by human choices
+- Recognise that AI is neither neutral tool nor autonomous agent--it's shaped by human choices
 - Focus on concrete harms and benefits rather than speculative scenarios